Eclipsess/yang-sui.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Dept. of Electronic Science and Engineering, Jilin University, 2016
+* B.E. in Dept. of Electronic Science and Engineering, Jilin University, 2016
 * M.S. in Dept. of Electronic Science and Engineering, Jilin University, 2019
 * Ph.D. in Dept. of Electrical and Computer Engineering, Rutgers University, now